DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * [Forum](https://caddy.community/)
 * [Github](https://github.com/caddyserver/caddy)

 Caddy is a pretty damn good web server with automatic HTTPS.
-Written in Go.<br>
+Written in Go.

-Web servers are build to deal with http traffic, so they are an obvious choice for the function of reverse proxy.<br>
-In this setup Caddy is used mostly as
-[a TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).
+Web servers are build to deal with http traffic, so they are an obvious choice for the function of reverse proxy.
+In this setup Caddy is used mostly as [a TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).
 Https encrypted tunel ends with it, so that the traffic can be analyzed and send to a correct webserver based on the settings in `Caddyfile`.

-Caddy with its build-in https and and simple config approach allows even most trivial configs to just work:
+Caddy with its build-in automatic https allows configs to be clean and simple and to just work.

 ```
-nextcloud.{$MY_DOMAIN} {
+nextcloud.example.com {
   reverse_proxy nextcloud-web:80
 }

-jellyfin.{$MY_DOMAIN} {
+jellyfin.example.com {
   reverse_proxy 192.168.1.20:80
 }
 ```